The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 • Create reports

-The simplicity of the 5W2H technique is one of its most significant advantages.
+One of the 5W2H technique's most significant advantages is its simplicity.
 It can be easily understood and applied by anyone in an organization.

 Let's take a closer look at each of the seven questions: